bandada-infra/bandada/README.md

 -   [NodeJS](https://nodejs.org/en) >= v18.17.0

 Each package and application brings its own set of environment variables.
-To getting started with Bandada, you can get rid of the configuration and just use the default settings.
+To get started with Bandada, you can get rid of the configuration and just use the default settings.
 Copy the environment variables used by the [`api`](/apps/api/) application by running this command:

 ```bash
 cp apps/api/.env.example apps/api/.env